"“If you want to eliminate hunger, everybody has to be involved”

 Thanks to an extremely generous community, our local partner supermarkets and the Emergency Food Assistance Program we have been able to supply an average of 63 families daily with enough food for three to five days.

-The Interfaith Food Bank distributed over one million two hundred four thousand pounds of food in 2015.
+The Interfaith Food Bank distributed over one million eighty four thousand pounds of food in 2016.